Dragon-Age-Annual/dragonageannual.art/src/pages/before-you-apply.md

 - _Wall Calendar:_ Artists are expected to produce one landscape-oriented, A4-sized piece adhering to guidelines and theme.

-- We select the cover artist from among other artist applications.
-The cover artist will be expected to create **two** landscape-oriented, A4-sized pieces (one for the front and one for the back) fitting the theme.
+  - We select the calendar cover artist from among other artist applications.
+    The cover artist will be expected to create **two** landscape-oriented, A4-sized pieces (one for the front and one for the back) fitting the theme or one large piece spanning both covers.

 - _Merch:_ Guidelines for merch will vary based on the items being produced.
 We are very happy to consider your creative requests for items!

-- _Merch (Zine):_ Artists are expected to produce one portrait-oriented A6-sized
-  piece or one short (2-3 pages) comic, adhering to guidelines and theme.
-  Depending on space in the zine, artists may be allowed to produce more than one piece, if they so choose.
+- _Zine:_ Artists are expected to produce one portrait-oriented A5-sized piece or one short (2-3 pages) comic, adhering to guidelines and theme.
+Depending on space in the zine(s), artists may be allowed to produce more than one piece, if they so choose.
+  - We select zine cover artists from among other artist applications.
+The physical cover artist will be expected to create two portrait-oriented, A5-sized pieces (one for the front and one for the back) fitting the theme, or one large piece spanning both covers.
+The digital cover artist will be expected to create at least one portrait-oriented, A5-sized piece that fits the theme for the front cover.

-- **Artists may apply for both the Wall Calendar and Merch roles.** If an Artist is selected for both roles, they are encouraged to work with moderators if they find they will need flexibility in meeting deadlines for all their pieces.
+- **Artists may apply for wall calendar, zine(s), and/or merch roles.** If an artist is selected for multiple roles, they are encouraged to work with moderators if they find they will need flexibility in meeting deadlines for all their pieces.

 - Detailed concepts will be reviewed and approved by the mod team during the earliest stages of production.
 Please do not begin earnest work on your piece